-Common units to be outstanding after this offering.....
+Common units to be outstanding after this offering......

-49,610,495 common units (49,760,495 common units if the underwriters' over-allotment option is exercised in full), which excludes up to 10,937,500 common units that could be issued in exchange for 10,937,500 Series C units(1) and up to 8,329,679 common units that could be issued upon the conversion of all of our Series F convertible units(2).
+58,033,649 common units, which excludes up to 10,937,500 common units that could be issued in exchange for 10,937,500 Series C units(1) and up to 8,329,679 common units that could be issued upon the conversion of all of our Series F convertible units(2).

-Common unit distributions....
+Common unit distributions.....

 Cash distributions are made on our common units on a quarterly basis.
-Our current quarterly distribution rate is \$0.675 per common unit, or \$2.70 per common unit on an annualized basis, based on the last quarterly distribution paid by us.
+Our current quarterly distribution rate is \$0.70 per common unit, or \$2.80 per common unit on an annualized basis, based on the last quarterly distribution paid by us.
 Cash distributions on our common units are generally paid before the end of the second month following March 31, June 30, September 30 and December 31.
-The first distribution payable to investors that acquire the units offered hereby will be declared and paid in the third quarter of 2003.
+The first distribution payable to investors that acquire the units offered hereby will be declared and paid in the fourth quarter of 2003.

-New York Stock Exchange symbol for the common units.....
+New York Stock Exchange symbol.....